Written on 10:48 AM by Right Click IT - Technology Services

 Of all of the ongoing expenses needed to keep corporate IT running, network-related costs are perhaps the most unwieldy.
 New technologies, changing requirements and ongoing equipment maintenance and upgrades keep IT staff on their toes and money flowing out the door.
 But there are ways to manage network costs.

-According to Aberdeen Group, network costs continue to rise steadily.
+The Problem According to Aberdeen Group, network costs continue to rise steadily.
 In 2008, for example, network spending is expected to increase slightly more than 5 percent over 2007.
 Telecom management industry association AOTMP of Indianapolis, Ind., backs that up, estimating that spending for voice and data services alone averages $2,000 to 3,000 per employee.

 The biggest area for steady cost growth is the ever-expanding network, either as a result of physical expansion or a general thirst for connectivity.
 In the first case, a new branch office could require replication of the security infrastructure through technology like a point-to-point VPN connection.
 The network may need to add a multiprotocol labeling service (MPLS) to provide that branch office with a wide-area, high-speed connection.
 And those expenses are in addition to the cost of routers, switches and network appliances that the branch office may need.